What is nickel allergy?

 How are the symptoms of nickel allergy treated?

 There is no “cure” for nickel allergy, but avoidance of contact with the inciting object(s) often results in clearing of the rash.
-Treatments for contact allergies include lotions and creams, oatmeal baths, and other medications called topical corticosteroids that decrease inflammation.
+Treatments for contact allergies include lotions and creams and other medications called topical corticosteroids that decrease inflammation.
 Antihistamines, medications that block a substance the immune system releases when it encounters something it is allergic to, can also be used.
 You might have to try different medications to see what works for you.

 Systemic (usually oral or intramuscular) corticosteroids are occasionally used in short courses for severe spread of dermatitis.
 When other treatments have not helped, either because of spread of the contact allergy or association with other types of dermatitis such as atopic (endogenous) eczema (dermatitis), doctors sometimes use phototherapy – also called light therapy – which is the use of ultraviolet light on the skin.
 Phototherapy is a long process, and it can take months of steady treatments to produce an improvement.